4ian/GDevelop/GDevelop.js/README.md

   git pull
   ./emsdk install 3.1.21
   ./emsdk activate 3.1.21

+  # On Windows, also install an additional Python package:
+  pip install setuptools
   ```

 - Whenever you try to build GDevelop.js in the future, you will have to load the emsdk environement into your terminal window again by running: